safespring/web/content/en/services/stakater.md

 {{% /question %}}
 {{< accordion-script >}}

-### Features at a Glance
+### Features at a glance

 {{% column-two %}}
-- **Orchestration and Cloud Consistency**: Optimal performance with Kubernetes or RedHat OpenShift, and a seamless experience across hybrid cloud infrastructures.
+- **Orchestration and cloud consistency**: Optimal performance with Kubernetes or RedHat OpenShift, and a seamless experience across hybrid cloud infrastructures.
-- **Productivity and Expertise**: Boost efficiency with handpicked cloud-native tools and gain insights from full-stack experienced site reliability engineers.
+- **Productivity and expertise**: Boost efficiency with handpicked cloud-native tools and gain insights from full-stack experienced site reliability engineers.
-- **Cost-Effective Development**: Enjoy significant cost reductions and enhanced developer productivity with dynamic test environments, self-service, and a comprehensive local development environment.
+- **Cost-effective development**: Enjoy significant cost reductions and enhanced developer productivity with dynamic test environments, self-service, and a comprehensive local development environment.
-- **Comprehensive Network and Security Management**: Includes cloning of environments, GitOps, and managing network and security effectively.
+- **Comprehensive network and security management**: Includes cloning of environments, GitOps, and managing network and security effectively.
 {{% /column-two %}}

-### Why Choose Stakater on Safespring?
+### Why choose Stakater on Safespring?
 Leveraging Safespring's IaaS, Stakater's SAAP provides a secure, scalable, and high-performing foundation for your cloud needs.
 Customers can purchase Safespring's IaaS directly and then seamlessly integrate Stakater’s service to enhance their cloud capabilities.

 {{< icon-block-horisontal color="#195F8C" icon="fa-solid fa-chart-user" text="Reliability and Expertise" description="Backed by Safespring's reliable infrastructure and Stakater's Kubernetes and OpenShift expertise." link="">}}
 {{< icon-block-horisontal color="#195F8C" icon="fa-solid fa-tools" text="Customized Tools" description="Access to a unique combination of cloud-native tools, optimized for your specific needs." link="">}}
 {{< icon-block-horisontal color="#195F8C" icon="fa-solid fa-headset" text="Dedicated Support" description="Continuous monitoring and support from our site reliability engineers." link="">}}